-In the Database tool window ( ), right-click any object (for example, a table or a data source) and select Color Settings.
+In the Database tool window ( ), right-click any object (for example, a table or a data source) and select .

-Select the color, and specify how this color should be used (see Database color settings dialog and Database color settings dialog ).
+Select the color, and specify how this color should be used (see Shared and Override recursively).
 Use the checkboxes in the Appearance Settings section to enable or disable the database colors in various places in the user interface.

 Click the color that you want to use for the element or elements selected in the Database tool window.